Public university: Croatia

 The state runs most public universities in Croatia.
 Students who perform well academically pay only administrative fees which are less than €100 per year.
 Students who fail multiple classes in a year must retake the courses and pay a partial or full tuition fee.

 Denmark

 Almost all universities in Denmark are public and are held in higher esteem than their private counterparts.
 Danish students attend university for free.

 Finland

 All universities in Finland are public and free of charge.

 France

 Most universities and grandes écoles in France are public and charge very low tuition fees—less than €1000 per year.
-Major exceptions are business schools such as HEC School of Management.
+Major exceptions are semi-private grandes écoles such as HEC, EMLyon or INSEAD.

 Article L731-14 of the Code de l'éducation states that "private higher education establishments can in no case take the title of university."
-Nevertheless, many private institutions, such as the Catholic University of Lyon, use the university as their marketing name.
+Nevertheless, many private institutions, such as the Catholic University of Lille or the Catholic University of Lyon, use the university as their marketing name.